dougbreaux/dougbreaux.github.io/_posts/2023-11-08-fun-with-jq.md

   - scripting
 title: Parsing JSON with jq
 ---
-[`jq`](https://jqlang.github.io/jq/) is such a useful, powerful tool for parsing the JSON data than many APIs produce.
+[`jq`](https://jqlang.github.io/jq/) is such a useful, powerful tool for parsing the JSON data that many APIs produce.

 Albeit perhaps a bit cryptic in syntax (much like regex).
 But there's also this fantastic playground at [jqplay.org](https://jqplay.org/) for testing options and producing the command syntax for you.